hmans/schnitzel-rails-template/README.md

 This will generate a new Rails app and use our little template to add, well, the things mentioned above.
 We live in exciting times.

+Feel free to pass in all the options that you're used to.
+For example, you can still create a new application using MySQL (instead of the default SQLite3) like this:

+    rails new facebook2 -d mysql -m http://git.io/schnitzel-rails-template -T

 Enjoy.

 _- Team Schnitzel_